gwuhaolin/koa-chrome-render/README.md

 - `cookies` from request HTTP headers and attach to chrome-render's request

 ## Dependencies
-1. [Chrome](https://www.google.com/chrome/browser/desktop/index.html) should install on you system
+1. [Chrome 59+](https://www.google.com/chrome/browser/desktop/index.html) should install on you system
 2. Nodejs 7+